praneshdeshmukh/CRUD-App-Backend/README.md

 ## Usage

 1. Start the application:
-npm start
+'npm start'

-2. Open Postman or your preferred API testing tool.
+3. Open Postman or your preferred API testing tool.

-3. Test the API endpoints (See [API Endpoints](#api-endpoints) section).
+4. Test the API endpoints (See [API Endpoints](#api-endpoints) section).

 ## API Endpoints